-In [70] try to solve anna and homer graphs using a Genetic Algorithm.
-They can solve anna graph but no homer graph.
-As we have said our GSI can solve all the books graphs.
-In [78] and [79] solve the SGB graphs using another genetic algorithm, but fail finding the optimum solution in the CAR family.
-The results are shonw in table 6.3.
-Here again made a good job in CAR family, and get good results in the SGB, perhaps they get better results, but the comparison is very difficult because we don't know if a spacial tuning for that graph family has been made.
-As we have mentioned, our GSI haven't suffer any modification for any experiment.
-In [115] use an ant-based algorithm for coloring graphs.
+results, but the comparison is very difficult because we don't know if a spacial tuning for that graph family has been made.
+As we have mentioned, our GS-GC haven't suffer any modification for any experiment.
+In [15] use an ant-based algorithm for coloring graphs.
 They perform well in these graphs, finding the best known solution in all the instances, but here we have to compare the computational time.
 Our ACO implementation is a simple approach to the ant based algorithm, because the aim of this work is the Swarm Intelligence.
-More result using Genetic Algorithms appears in a Parallel Genetic approach can be seen in [76] and [75] but the number of experiments is quite poor compare with ours.
+More result using Genetic Algorithms appears in a Parallel Genetic approach can be seen in [72] and [126] but the number of experiments is quite poor compare with ours.
 They perform well but in a reduced group of graphs.

-In [80] a cultural algorithm is implemented to solve the GCP.
+In [1] a cultural algorithm is implemented to solve the GCP.
 The results are similar to ours but again with a small group of algorithms.
-In [140] using grouping genetic algorithms, works good but fails in some graphs.
+In [62] using grouping genetic algorithms, works good but fails in some graphs.
 We also fails in some graphs but test different families.

-Result over queens graphs can be seen in [72], where a Genetic algorithm is used again, but here introducing a new mutation operator.
+Result over queens graphs can be seen in [5], where a Genetic algorithm is used again, but here introducing a new mutation operator.
 The results are not optimum.
-Other example where the basic genetic strategy fails compared with ours is [71].
+Other example where the basic genetic strategy fails compared with ours is [125].
 Our algorithm has show that the queens graphs are very difficult for it, but in the other hand we have good result in other graphs.